 - Computed Value Method which uses the costs related to fabrication, materials and profit in production country (Rule 8)

 - Fallback Method which is based on the earlier methods with higher flexibility (Rule 9)

-Shipping and airline agents can file manifests through this portal, while cargo logistics and custodians are able to interact with customs EDI for logistics and cargo related information.
-Apart from e-filing, this portal allows e-payment, document tracking, online registration for IPR, IE code status, verification of DEPB/EPCG/DES licenses, PAN based CHA data etc. There is a 24x7 helpdesk for all the trading partners to solve issues and collect information.
+Shipping and airline agents can file manifests through this portal, while cargo logistics and custodians can interact with customs EDI for logistics and cargo-related information.
+Apart from e-filing, this portal allows e-payment, document tracking, online registration for IPR, IE code status, verification of DEPB/EPCG/DES licenses, PAN-based CHA data etc. There is a 24x7 helpdesk for all the trading partners to solve issues and collect information.

 Custom duty can be paid online by following the steps given below: